MegaFon: History

 In November 2011, MegaFon signed a partnership agreement with Scartel on joint development of the Fourth Generation networks LTE (Long Term Evolution) in Russia.
 As a result, the company got the opportunity to provide LTE 4G services using Scartel's equipment.
 In its turn, Scartel will be able to use MegaFon's infrastructure.

 In December 2011, the company created MegaLabs, 100% subsidiary, which is the single center of design and launch of value-added services.

 In August 2012 MegaFon released its first smartphone called Megafon Mint in Russia with the new Intel Atom (system on chip).
 In December 2013 the company received a licence for cable television broadcasting.

 In January 2014 the company has launched international roaming data networks in the fourth generation.
 The first countries where service is available are Switzerland and South Korea.
-The same month MegaFon CEO Ivan Tavrin obtained a 12% stake of VK.com, Russia's most popular social networking website, from VK's founder Pavel Durov.
+The same month MegaFon CEO Ivan Tavrin announced that the company obtained a 12% stake of VK.com, Russia's most popular social networking website, from VK's founder Pavel Durov.

 In February 2014 board of directors of MegaFon has approved a deal to buy a 100% voting stake in SMARTS Volgograd, a unit of mobile firm SMARTS which covers the Volga and central regions of the country.

 In the same month, MegaFon commercially launched fragment network LTE Advanced (LTE-A) within the Garden Ring in Moscow.
 Formerly MegaFon network tested LTE-A in the 2014 Winter Olympics in Sochi.
 For this Megafon uses bands in the range 2600 MHz own unique combination of frequency spectrum and network resource of Skartel as a mobile virtual network operator (MVNO).

 In 2021, the company's revenue amounted to 313 billion rubles.

 In March 2022 MegaFon is expelled from the GSMA association.